azamsharp/azamsharp.github.io/_posts/testing.md

 In the above ReactJS code, we have created a functional component called ```App```.
 The App component returns a ```<div>``` element containing a ```<h1>``` and ```<button>```.
 The thing to notice here is that those are not actual HTML elements.
 Those are virtual DOM (Document Object Model) elements managed by React framework.
 The main reason is that React needs to track changes to those elements so it can only render, what has changed.
 Once React finds out the changed elements using the diffing process, those virtual DOM elements are used to render real HTML elements on the screen.

-I believe SwiftUI uses the same concepts internally.
+SwiftUI uses the same concepts internally.
 The views in the body property are not actual views but the declaration of views.
 Eventually, those views gets converted to real views and then displayed on the screen.
 John Sundell also talked about it in his article [SwiftUI views versus modifiers](https://www.swiftbysundell.com/articles/swiftui-views-versus-modifiers/).

 If you are interested in learning more about the concept of virtual DOM then check out this talk title [Tom Occhino and Jordan Walke: JS Apps at Facebook](https://youtu.be/GW0rj4sNH2w?t=301).
 This is the talk, where Facebook introduced ReactJS to the public.

 ## Understanding the MV Pattern

 The main idea behind the MV pattern is to allow views directly talk to the model.
 In MV pattern, **views are the view model**.
 This eliminates the need for creating unnecessary view models for each view, which simply contributes to the size of the project but does not provide any additional benefits.
+Keep in mind that every single line of code you write also needs to be maintained.
+This means that your code is not an asset but a liability.

 > MV pattern does not advocate putting all the business logic inside a view.
 That particular pattern is known as [Container Pattern](https://www.patterns.dev/posts/presentational-container-pattern/).
 I have also talked about it on my blog.
 You can read about it [here](https://azamsharp.com/2023/01/24/introduction-to-container-pattern.html).

 MV pattern can take different forms depending on the type of app you are writing.
 This article is mainly focused on a client/server apps, where a SwiftUI app serves as a client.

+> Although there is no official name for this pattern, I have seen most people call it MV Pattern since it does not include an extra layer of view models.
+This pattern has originated from Apple's documentation and code samples.

 In WWDC 2020 talk titled [Data Essentials in SwiftUI](https://developer.apple.com/videos/play/wwdc2020/10040/) Apple presented the following diagram.